Tax Information

 • You had adjustments (registration and or financial aid) from the previous year that offset the current year’s billed charges.

 View your qualified fees assessed and payments applied to those fees on MyUTK.
-If you are not able to get this information on the website, a statement can be mailed to your billing address.
+If you aren’t able to get this information on the website, a statement can be mailed to your billing address.

 Check the IRS website, contact the IRS, or contact a tax advisor.